YichiZhang98/SegAnyPET/README.md

 ## :link: Checkpoint

 * We provide model checkpoints of SegAnyPET at [Hugging Face](https://huggingface.co/YichiZhang98/SegAnyPET).
-SegAnyPET is adapted from [SAM-Med3D](https://github.com/uni-medical/SAM-Med3D) and retains the core functionality and usage patterns, while being optimized for universal segmentation from Positron Emission Tomography images effectively.

 ## 🔨 Usage

-* We are organizing our training and evaluation code and will make it publicly available soon.
+* SegAnyPET is adapted from [SAM-Med3D](https://github.com/uni-medical/SAM-Med3D) and retains the core functionality and usage patterns, while being optimized for universal segmentation from Positron Emission Tomography images effectively.
+* As the model is designed for promptable segmentation, ground-truth labels are required to generate prompt points for evaluation.
+If you want to inference an image without ground-truth, please generate pseudo mask for the target region.

 ## :books: Citation